olooney/image_tagger/README.md

 View a sample [Image Tagger Gallery](https://olooney.github.io/image_tagger/gallery/index.html).

-I've added a "notes" column with manual annotations that I added after reviewing the results to document where it did notably well or poorly, or where it's behavior is notably different from the earlier gpt-4v.
+For this sample gallery, I added a "notes" column with manual annotations to document where it did notably well or poorly, or where it's behavior is notably different from the earlier gpt-4v.

-The images in this gallery come from here:
+The images in this gallery mostly come from here:

 1. [ICM Quality Mix Vol. 57 - Modern Martyrs](https://imgur.com/gallery/icm-quality-mix-vol-57-modern-martyrs-zcEiD6A)
 2. [ICM Quality Mix Vol. 55 - Cooler Heads](https://imgur.com/gallery/icm-quality-mix-vol-55-cooler-heads-QQjYFFS)

+ICM is a project of [MetaPathos](https://imgur.com/user/MetaPathos/posts) and was choosen because it is an extremely diverse collection of images in different styles and often oblique humor or references which should challege gpt-4o.

-Plus a list of test images I had previously used for gpt-4v.
+In addition to the ICM images, there were also a few dozen other test images I had previously used for gpt-4v.
+Most of these were chosen to exercise specific features such as occluded object detection or susceptibility to malicious prompts hidden within images.

 Source